Kamilla-Sonkina/Robotik_Projekt_3/README.md

 for the regler_node run the command:

 `ros2 run regler_package regler_node`

+the watchdog checking the controlling node can be run with

+`ros2 run watchdog watchdog`

+if you want to visualize the robot digitaly

+`ros2 run rviz rviz_publish` + `rviz2`

 if you want to debug regler_node and see extended information of the code run the command:

 `ros2 run regler_package regler_node --ros-args --log-level debug`